Patchy stubble. These two words are enough to send a chill down the spine of any man with serious facial hair aspirations.

 7. Choose a style for patchy stubble

-But it’s important to know that there are beard styles that either completely exclude those pesky bare patches or embrace them.
+There are beard styles that either completely exclude those pesky bare patches or embrace them.
 Stubble and short beards are incredibly versatile and easy to make attractive.

 Most styles that exclude the bare patches take advantage of the fact that people generally have the worst patchiness on their cheeks.
 Let’s talk through a few of these styles that may save a man with patchy stubble.
 Simple, slick, and stylish.